 You can't innovate, you can't emancipate while knowing that someone is looking over your shoulder.

 Hisham Almiraat was one of the first people to bring issues of privacy and surveillance in Morocco to the fore.
-Instead of being rewarded for his contributions to the realm of digital rights, he is currently being tried on charges of “threatening the internal security of the State” by government authorities.
+Instead of being rewarded for his contributions to the realm of digital rights, he was tried on charges of “threatening the internal security of the State” by government authorities.

 Hisham Almiraat, a medical doctor by trade, started blogging in 2007.
 An avid believer of the power of the Internet to transform the world around him, he joined Global Voices, an international community of bloggers, citizen journalists and translators from 167 countries, where contributors report on stories from their own country.